csfeeser/Python/challenges/WHILE-IF number guessing game.md

 2. Add error handling so that if the user types in something that isn't a number, it doesn't error out the script!

+3. Let the user quit early by entering `q`

 ```python
 #!/usr/bin/env python3
 """Number guessing game!"""